rubiksdb/rubiksdb-bin/README.md

   - in rubiks each page takes `32 KiB`, we have `~30 KiB` for key/value pairs.
-  - to ensure each page can be splitted, we allow at least 2 key/values pairs in each page.
+  - to ensure each page can be splitted, we allow at least 2 key/values pairs in a page.
+Hence each key/value pair is allowd to be `15 KiB` in size.
-  - each key/value pair is allowd to be `15 KiB` in size.
+  - to ensure not to split a page twice in one transaction, `COMMIT` allows up to `15 KiB` bytes for all key/value pairs.
-  - to ensure not to split the same page twice in single transaction, `COMMIT` allows up to `30 KiB` bytes for all key/value pairs.
+  - the storage transaction allows up to 18 pages and rubiks transaction allows up to 8 key/value pairs.

 - error codes from RPC call